AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-ecommerce.md

 {:.bs-callout-info}
 [Requires Admin permissions](../administrator/user-management/user-management.md)

-You\'ve got steady flow of traffic and orders, which means you\'re effectively reaching and acquiring customers.
+you have got steady flow of traffic and orders, which means you're effectively reaching and acquiring customers.
 But what are your most valuable referral channels?
-What\'s the average lifetime value of customers acquired from one source versus another?
+What's the average lifetime value of customers acquired from one source versus another?
 By connecting your order referral source data from Google ECommerce to MBI, you can build analyses that will help you identify your [most valuable marketing channels](../data-analyst/analysis/most-value-source-channel.md).

-Let\'s get started by entering our Google ECommerce credentials into MBI:
+Let us get started by entering our Google ECommerce credentials into MBI:

 1. Go to the Connections page under **Admin &gt; Connections**.
 1. Click the **Add a New Source** button, located on the right side of the screen above the Data Sources table.